IbrahimSobh/Transformers/README.md

 As we see, an input image is splitted into **patches** which are treated the same way as tokens (words) in an NLP application. **Position embeddings** are added to the patch embeddings to retain positional information.
 Similar to BERT’s **class token**, a classification head is attached here and used during pre-training and fine-tuning.
 The model is trained on image classification in supervised fashion.

 ## Multi-head attention
-:bulb: The intuition is similar to have a multi-filter in CNNs.
+The intuition is similar to have a multi-filter in CNNs.
 Here we can have multi-head attention, to give the network more capacity and ability to learn different attention patterns.
 By having multiple different layers that generate (or project) the vectors of queries, keys and values, we can learn multiple representations of these queries, keys and values.

 ![mha](images/mha01.jpg)